 The beans get a flash blanch to take the raw-ness out but still leaving a nice crunch.
 Drain and add to an ice water bath to stop the cooking and maintain a vibrant green colour.
 You can add them in with the potatoes but you may need to add some extra ice to make sure it's nice and cold.

-Let’s talk about eggs for a minute.
+Let's talk about eggs for a minute.
 I love eggs.
 In fact, I would call myself an eggoholic.
-I eat them almost every day and have tried every “hack” out there to make easily peeled boiled eggs.
+I eat them almost every day and have tried every "hack" out there to make easily peeled boiled eggs.
 So trust me when I say that this is the best way to do it.
-You take cold eggs and put them directly into boiling water.
-Boil for the desired amount of time, drain, and put them directly into a very cold water bath.
+You take cold eggs and put them directly into one inch of boiling water so they steam rather than boil.
+Steam for the desired doneness.
+Remove from water and put directly into a very cold water bath.
 The coldest tap water works just fine.
 The drastic change in temperature both at the beginning and the end is what separates the membrane from the shell.
 This makes them easier to peel.
 I cooked mine for 7 minutes.
 If you prefer a firmer yolk you can add 1-2 minutes.

 This vinaigrette is a twist on traditional.
 Honestly, when it comes to Niçoise Salad there are as many variations of the vinaigrette as there are with the salad itself.
 For me the most important thing is that it's "punchy".
 I like to achieve this by adding anchovy fillets.
 Traditionally a Niçoise Salad has whole or chopped anchovy fillets as one of the salad components.
 Personally, I'm not a fan of biting into a chunk of anchovy so instead I put them in the vinaigrette.
 If the thought of anchovies makes you squeemish you can leave them out but trust me they really take this vinaigrette to new heights.
 It doesn't taste fishy I promise.
 Whole fillets in olive oil are best.
 The flavour is more mild and subtle.
 Just mash them up with a fork or chop fine before adding into the other ingredients.